ansys/pre-commit-hooks/doc/source/getting-started/index.rst

 Getting started
 ===============

-Click the following cards to learn how to set up the available pre-commit hooks:
+Learn how to set up the available pre-commit hooks:

 .. grid:: 3